dillondiatlo/reddit-classification-NLP/README.md

 # Selling Happiness: A Sentimental Journey of Classification
 ***by Dillon Diatlo***

-Steve Huffman, money-gobbling Reddit CEO, can’t stop thinking about gobbling money.
-And now with Reddit valued at $6.5B (a fact he ends every sentence with) Huffman wants even more.

-His next venture?
-Well, let’s just say Huffman has figured out a way to bottle happiness and wants to sell this happiness to sad athletes—specifically runners and swimmers.

-Steve Huffman, Reddit CEO and Innovative Billionaire, can’t stop thinking about making money.
-His next venture?
-Sell happiness to sad athletes––specifically runners and swimmers.
-Not knowing which athletes to market to first on Reddit (which he won't stop reminding us was just evaluated to be worth $6.5B) Huffman approached us to find out two things:
+The objective of this project is to utilize Vectorization and Sentiment Analysis techniques to build a classification model that can accurately categorize which subreddit––r/running or r/Swimming––a user's post belongs to.
+In doing so, I will:

 1) Find out which subreddit is less happy
-2) Use Natural Language Processing to build classification models that can accurately categorize Reddit posts so Huffman can sell, sell, sell to unhappy athletes
+2) Use Natural Language Processing to build classification models that can accurately categorize Reddit posts

-The objective of this project is to utilize Vectorization and Sentiment Analysis techniques to build a classification model that can accurately categorize which subreddit, r/running or r/Swimming, a user's post belongs to.

 # Data Dictionary